Our Story…

 Dear visitors,

-Welcome to the story of Casa de los Sueños.
-Our story began with three siblings: Mercedes, Marta, and Horacio.
-Mercedes lives in Colombia and bought this property in 1987.
-Marta and Horacio emigrated to the U.S. but always stayed connected to Colombia, now returning often in retirement.
-Without them, this dream would not exist.
+Welcome to Casa de los Sueños, a project born from the bond of three siblings—Mercedes, Marta, and Horacio.
+Mercedes purchased the property in 1987, while Marta and Horacio built their lives in the U.S. but always maintained deep ties to Colombia, returning often in retirement.
+Without their shared vision, this dream wouldn’t exist.

 Con amor por esta tierrita,